 - Accurate measurement of chemical composition and amount of substance in thin films, layers and coatings from atomic layers to 1 micrometre thickness to support the development of advanced technologies.
-For example, establishing traceability for compositional measurements of homogeneous thin films (ionic liquid pilot) and amount of material in thin layers (hafnium oxide KC and buried organic layer pilot) - 2.
-Develop metrological understanding of methods used to map or image chemistry on the lateral scale length of less than 1 millimetre with high lateral resolution and to understand the uncertainties which arise from lateral inhomogeneity.
-For example, a pilot study on Raman microscopy. - 3.
-The development of a metrology infrastructure for the chemical measurement of nanostructured and highly porous materials, maintaining and building upon gas sorption measurements. - 4.
-Support the development of chemical metrology for nanoparticles in concert with other, relevant, working groups.
-For example, Gold nanoparticle concentration with IAWG.
+For example, establishing traceability for compositional measurements of homogeneous thin films (ionic liquid pilot and metallic alloy film pilot) and amount of material in thin layers (hafnium oxide KC and buried organic layer pilot) - Develop metrological understanding of methods used to map or image chemistry on the lateral scale length of less than 1 millimetre with high lateral resolution and to understand the uncertainties which arise from lateral inhomogeneity.
+For example, a pilot study on Raman microscopy.